-We may, but do not currently, charge a transaction allowance of up to 0.5%, of any amount you invest equal to the costs associated with the issue of units.
+We may, but do not currently, charge a transaction allowance of up to 0.5%, of any amount you invest or withdraw equal to the costs associated with the issue, sale or withdrawal of units.

 We do not usually charge a fee for switching funds, however we may choose to do so if an investor wanted to make an unreasonable number of switches in a short time.